gurumojo/dmc/README.md

 interest are the package caching and strict reproducible builds provided on top of familiar package management features.

-Because of the architectural decision to take advantage of package caching, and an emphasis on ephemeral containers and thereby rapid and repeatable builds, typical `npm install` or even `yarn` calls are not adequate for providing all dependencies for each microservice defined.
+Because of the architectural decision to take advantage of package caching and an emphasis on ephemeral containers and thereby rapid and repeatable builds, typical `npm install` or even `yarn` calls are not adequate for providing all dependencies for each microservice defined.
 Instead, we use wrapper scripts that run those commands for each microservice package under `./opt` (see `./bin/check`, `./bin/install`, `./bin/upgrade`).
-Future work will likely transition away from this naive approach toward more advanced usage of package and repository links.
+Future work will likely transition away from this naive approach toward more advanced usage of image and repository links.

 Usage